fieldtrip/website/tutorial/plotting.md

 ### Using external tools

-Although MATLAB is a very flexible development and analysis environment, it is not super-fast in visualisation.
-Hence external visualisation tools are sometimes more useful for exploring your data.
+Although MATLAB is a very flexible development and analysis environment, it is not super-fast in visualization.
+Hence external visualization tools are sometimes more useful for exploring your data.
 Volumetric and surface based data can be exported to standard file formats using **[ft_sourcewrite](/reference/ft_sourcewrite)**.
 Subsequently, you can use external tools such as

 - [MRIcron](http://www.mccauslandcenter.sc.edu/mricro/mricron/index.html)
 - [OpenWallnut](http://www.openwalnut.org)